-23rd - 29th July 2016 - Last Places
+24th - 29th July 2019 - Last Places

 Greenland is a land of harshness and contrast.
-Dark and freezing-cold in winter, in summer it changes its face and bathes in sunshine for months.
+Dark and freezing-cold in winter, in summer it changes its face and bathes in sunshine for months on end.
 In the west of the huge island lies Disko Bay, a haven of still water and beautiful landscapes.
 The magnificent Sermeq Qujalek (Ilulissat Glacier), which connects to the bay through the 60km long Kangia Fjord, is one of the world's fastest moving glaciers, constantly producing enormous icebergs, which float along the fjord to be dispersed in the bay.

 After a long summer where the sun never sets, it first touches the horizon in late July, producing unbelievable light on the bay and its icebergs.
 This is the perfect timing to set sail among these giants, capturing the arctic night in all its glory.
 Join award-winning landscape photographer Erez Marom for a week of sailing and photography in this remote and wonderful part of our world.
 We will explore the bay every single night, shooting icebergs, mountains and whales under the midnight sun, and ocasionally getting off the boat to shoot the marvelous coastline in key points.
 Not to neglect the curious Arctic architecture, we will visit inuit settlements and experience the area in depth.

 When the sunrise ends and everyone has had their fill, we'll head back to the hotel, the best in Ilulissat and conclude the night.
-In the late morning or early afternoon, we'll rise to do some post-processing lessons and walk around the town of Ilulissat, which has a lot of landmarks, beautiful buildings and some interesting museums.
+In the late morning or early afternoon, we'll rise to do some critique sessions and post-processing lessons and walk around the town of Ilulissat, which has a lot of landmarks, beautiful buildings and some interesting museums.
 After dinner, we'll take the boat for another sail to shoot the icebergs and other landscapes.

 During our sails, there is a very high probability of encountering whales, which are particularly photogenic under soft arctic light, and with beautiful mountains and icebergs as a backdrop.

-Total Price: US$4590 per person in superior double room for participants registering by November 30th, 2015,
+Total Price: €4790 per person in superior double room for participants registering by September 30th, 2018,

-$4790 per person in superior double room for participants registering by March 31st, 2016,
+€4890 per person in superior double room for participants registering by February 28th, 2019,

 €4990 per person in superior double room for participants registering afterwards.

-Sign up as a group of 3 or more and receive a $200 discount each!
+Sign up as a group of 3 or more and receive a €250 discount each!*